wsdfhjxc/ulauncher-qr-code/README.md

 The extensions' directory is located at: `$HOME/.local/share/ulauncher/extensions`

-Switch to that location, and just `git clone` this repository inside.
+Go to that location, and while being inside, just `git clone` this repository.

 ## Configuration and usage

-You can configure the trigger keyword and the popup's height in the extension settings.
+You can configure the trigger keyword and the popup's size in the extension's settings.

 To generate a QR code, use the keyword (default is `qr`), then type/paste the desired content, and press Enter.

-The opened popup image can be scanned with a smartphone, or saved locally (context menu or Ctrl+S).
+The opened popup image can be scanned with a smartphone, or saved locally (context menu or <kbd>Ctrl</kbd><kbd>S</kbd>).

 ## License